sematext/sematext-operator/README.md

 ## Docs

-For more details refer to our [official documentation](https://sematext.com/docs/agents/sematext-agent/kubernetes/operator/).
+For more details refer to our [official Kubernetes Operator documentation](https://sematext.com/docs/agents/sematext-agent/kubernetes/operator/).